Susensio/magic-bang.nvim/README.md

 A simple Neovim plugin written in pure Lua that automagically inserts a shebang line when needed and makes the file executable.

+It checks if the current file is in `$PATH` and reads its extension to insert the corresponding shebang.
+If no extension is present, default shebang is used.
+On exit, the file is made executable.

 ## Installation

 ### [packer](https://github.com/wbthomason/packer.nvim)